 Tavia's profile

-Tavia La Follette, PhD, is the founding director of ArtUp a non-profit where she runs Sites of Passage, global interchanges for the migration of ideas across political/cultural borders.
-As a professional who uses “Arts as Social Practice” as a medium to enter her work, La Follette’s practices are implemented at both a macro and micro level, expanding far across the globe, or deeply embedded into communities close to home.
+Tavia La Follette, PhD, is the founding director of ArtUp a small non-profit where she runs Sites of Passage (SOP), global interchanges for the migration of ideas across political/cultural borders.
+“Arts as Social Practice” is implemented at both a macro and micro level, expanding far across the globe, or deeply embedded into communities close to home.

 Previous Sites of Passage exchanges have taken place between Egypt and the US (revolving around the Egyptian Revolution and the Occupy Movement), Israel, Palestine, and the US (revolving around the ideas of Borders, Walls, and Citizenship), and South Africa and the US (revolving around Civil Rights and Civil Wrongs).
 The most recent exchange has been between Russia and US (revolving around the ideas of Propaganda & Pop Art called Pop-Aganda.
 All projects have been produced at The Mattress Factory Museum.
 Each project takes about three years to research and execute.

-La Follette is an associate professor teaching in the MFA in Theatre program at Towson University, focused on self-generative/transdisciplinary/process-oriented work.
-Towson University also allows her the opportunity to direct mainstage productions and teach classes like Prison Abolition: Performing Truth, Ensemble, Theatre for Social Change and Community Outreach.
-La Follette is the founding director/curator of CoLab, based out of The College of Fine Arts.
+La Follette is an associate professor at Towson University’s Department of Theatre, focused on self-generative/transdisciplinary/process-oriented work.
+Towson University allows her the opportunity to direct main stage productions and teach classes like Prison Abolition: Performing Truth, Ensemble & Theatre for Social Change.
+La Follette is the founding director/curator of CoLab, designed to rotate directors every few years and is based out of The College of Fine Arts.

-She is also an Artist-in-Residence at CREATE Lab, operating out of Carnegie Mellon University.
-Community Robotics, Education and Technology Empowerment explores socially meaningful deployment of robotics.
+She was recently an Artist-in-Residence at CREATE Lab, operating out of Carnegie Mellon University.
+Community Robotics, Education and Technology Empowerment explore socially meaningful deployment of robotics.
 LaFollette accesses STEM/STEAM lab tools to build her “Art as Social Practice” projects with community.
-These often are environmentally driven and citizen scientist based, like her Lemonade Project.
+These often are environmentally driven, and citizen-scientist based, like her Lemonade Project.

 She is currently based out of Baltimore, Maryland, where she lives with the political cartoonist, Gary Huck.
-Her most impressive and experimental work ever—are their twin-boys, Maxwell, and Calder.
+Their most impressive and experimental work ever—are their twins, Max and Calder.

 TAVIA ON SOCIAL PRACTICE

 My work is not for sale.
 It does not hang in a white gloved gallery with an absurdly wild price tag.
-Nor is it performed on a stage that is not accessible to most people.
-Rather, my work is in collaboration sociality—which is also not for sale.
+Nor is it performed on a stage that is not accessible to 99% of humans.
+Rather, my work is in collaboration with society—which is also not for sale.

 WHY SOCIAL PRACTICE?